davijoh/jonathandavies/content/posts/my-journey-towards-a-free-personal-website.md

 Other contenders were Jekyll, Gatsby and Next.js.
 They all have a strong community.

 Why Hugo?
 I repeat: it's fast.
 Yes, it adds Golang to the coding languages mix, compared to 11ty, but whatever.

 ## Hosting and CMS

 There are a few options for free hosting, including Netlify, Github Pages and Vercel.

-I went for Netlify.
+I went for **Netlify**.

 Github Pages seemed like a less popular option nowadays and Vercel seemed more complicated.

-The connexion between my Github repository and Netlify was seamless!
+* The connexion between my Github repository and Netlify was seamless!
+* The free plan is perfect for personal websites as it includes 1 member, 100GB/month of bandwidth and 300 minutes/month of build time

 As for the CMS, there were a few free options as well, starting with Netlify's own product.

+Using Netlify for hosting, I naturally tried its CMS, but I didn't like it.
+For some reason, I had basic formatting issues that made simple things like bullet lists unusable.

+I didn't look more into that issue and finally decided to go for **Forestry**.

+Other top choices were Contentful and Sanity, but I preferred Forestry for the highly technical reason that its name just sounds better to me.

+* No issue to declare so far.
+But this is my first article using it.
+* Connexion with my Github repository was easy and it automatically identified my existing pages and posts
+* The free plan is quite complete.
+Just keep in mind that inactive websites (for 3 months) are archived (but they can be unarchived)

+## Domain Name

+Renting a domain name really isn't too expensive, but having to rent it always annoyed me.

+Why can't we just own it?!

+I purchased jonathandavies.nft on Unstoppable Domains for $20.
+This is basically an NFT domain provider.
+Meaning you pay only once to acquire the domain name and that's it, no yearly renewal to pay.How come?

+You actually own your NFT domain and you don't rent it, contrary to regular domain names.

+The catch?

+Well, most browsers don't support NFT domains yet...
+(Brave, that I use, does, but most people don't use it).

+I know, kind of a turn off.
+I'm hoping this changes fast.